 - Qualify prospects and convert to leads

 Communication is super important here, not in just giving, but in receiving.
 You need to know whether you have the right prospects in your funnel.
 Do they have the budget?
 Are they in need of your service or product right now?
 Is the timing correct?
-Are they simply interested or are they intending to purchase?
+Are they simply interested or do they intend to purchase?

 How you organize and prioritize prospects at this stage will inevitably help you convert the right leads at the right time and bag that sale.